Juliets Balcony

 Getting to Verona

-Verona Porta Nuova station is on the main Milan-Venice rail line.
-Journey times: 1.25 hours from Milan, 1.5 hours from Venice, 1 hour from Bologna.
-Frequent connections on both Trenitalia and Italo.
-The station is 20 minutes’ walk from the Arena; taxis and local buses cover the distance in 10 minutes.
+Verona Porta Nuova station sits on the main Milan-Venice rail line: 1.25 hours from Milan, 1.5 from Venice, 1 hour from Bologna.
+The station is 20 minutes’ walk from the Arena, or 10 minutes by taxi.